curv3d/dali/README.md

 ![](images/melting_watch.jpeg)

 **Dali** is a powerful 2D/3D graphics API, based on signed distance fields, built with WebGPU.
-It provides an exceptionally rich graphics model for building responsive, non-traditional user interfaces in games, UI research, graphic design tools, visual programming languages.
+It provides an exceptionally rich and high level graphics model for building responsive, non-traditional user interfaces in games, UI research, graphic design tools, visual programming languages.

 Dali is a high performance graphics API that runs on modern GPUs.